 Why do we need GPS systems when we have our smartphones nowadays?
 The general majority that typically relied on the the mountable GPS system for navigation in their vehicles can now find that they have additional options like an evolved factory in-dash system, after-market systems and of course, smartphones.
 While smartphones may be smart, convenient and just, well, handy, there are still many users that prefer GPS navigational devices in lieu of their smartphones.
 Why would people still consider using GPS devices?
 There’s a few main reasons, namely safety, situational feasibility and accessibility.

-The U.S. Department of Transportation and National Highway Traffic Safety Administration reported that 3,179 people were killed and 431,00 injured in vehicle crashes that involved distracted drivers in 2014 (distraction.gov).
-A report conducted by the U.S. Department of Transportation National Highway Traffic Safety Administration in 2013 found that over eight people are killed and over 1,161 are injured in crashes that involve a distracted driver each day (distraction.gov).
+The U.S. Department of Transportation and National Highway Traffic Safety Administration reported that 3,477 people were killed and 391,000 injured in vehicle crashes that involved distracted drivers in 2015.
+In addition, the CDC reports that approximately nine people are killed and over 1,000 are injured in crashes that involve a distracted driver each day.

 Due to the staggering amount of distracted driving accidents involving personal devices such as cell phones and mountable GPS systems, many states have laws that ban the use of cellular devices and mountable GPS devices while driving.
 The in-dash factory navigation systems are legal, and those not wanting to risk a distracted driving fine/conviction (depending on the jurisdiction) or accident can use these devices, as long as they are doing it correctly according to the law (consumerreports.org).

 Situational Feasibility and Demographics Still Using GPS Directories